HomeITAdmin/nextcloud_geoblocker/README.md

 configuration easier, if you make sure that the containers always have the same internal IP addresses.

+### I cannot login anymore

+If you cannot login anymore because Geoblocker App here are some hints what to do:

+- Geoblocker is causing an exception during the login:
+  - Option 1: Deactivate the Geoblocker App over the command line
+    - `sudo -u %NEXTCLOUD_INSTANCE_USER% php occ app:disable geoblocker`
+  - Option 2: From version 0.4.5 on you can switch to the dummy service and reset the country list on the command line:
+    - `sudo -u %NEXTCLOUD_INSTANCE_USER% php occ
+      geoblocker:localization-service:select-service 3`
+    - `sudo -u %NEXTCLOUD_INSTANCE_USER% php occ geoblocker:country-selection:reset`
+- You accidently blocked the country you are in:
+  - Option 1: Login from an internal network.
+  - Option 2: Form version 0.4.5 on you can reset the country list on the command
+    line:
+    - `sudo -u %NEXTCLOUD_INSTANCE_USER% php occ geoblocker:country-selection:reset`

 ## How to activate the location services

 There are serveral location services available.
 The app is only the frontend for the location service, so the services need to be installed by the administrator correctly, that the app can work correctly.

+### Dummy

+This is just a dummy location service always returning "Country not found" for debug purposes.

 ### Geoiplookup